-Shannon Soper is the Web and Digital Media Manager at The Bail Project.
+Shannon Soper (she/her) is Creative Director at The Bail Project.

 Shannon combats “out of sight, out of mind” mentalities by visualizing difficult and deliberately hidden issues, such as cash bail.
 Her creative approach is holistic, as a director, writer, photographer, videographer, editor, graphic designer, and web developer.